 Facility Issues provides benchmarking programs in the middle (with additional services available if your organization wants help with data or analysis).
-Our system helps you collect and submit your data, we answer questions and provide guidance throughout, and the interactive online reporting lets you see where you stand and allows you to explore the results.
+Our system helps you track, collect, and submit your benchmark process data.
+We answer questions and provide guidance throughout, and the interactive online reporting lets you see where you stand and allows you to explore the results.
 This combination of self-service with technical support makes a continuous benchmarking program affordable, letting you use it as part of your ongoing facility metrics and deciding when and where more intensive effort is warranted.

 We believe the best benchmarking approach is integrated with your normal monthly data and metrics rather than a one-off activity.
 Start with key metrics and expand based on your resources and situation.

 YOUR NEXT STEPS TO BEGIN THE BENCHMARKING PROCESS: